 When you study online with AIFS you will:

-- enjoy many benefits of your AIFS membership
+- enjoy the many benefits of AIFS Membership

 Official AIFS govt. approved course

 Approved and accepted by local councils and Health Inspectors in all states of Australia.

 Enjoy the convenience of doing your online training course anywhere, at any time of the day or night.

 98% recommended rating

 Feel confident taking an official AIFS course that 98% of students would recommend to a friend.

 Receive updates, tools, resources and more to promote and boost your food handling knowledge.